-This yearly event is a fantastic opportunity to explore King’s Lynn’s historic buildings.
-The town celebrated this special day once again on Sunday 11th September 2016, having had well over 60 places of interest to see during the day.
-There was a Medieval Market happening across the whole weekend on the Saturday Market Place, with a ‘Classic Cars’ event in the town on Sunday too, making King’s Lynn’s Heritage Open Day a bumper event of history and heritage.
+This event (happening yearly around the country) is a fantastic opportunity to explore King’s Lynn’s historic buildings.
+The town celebrated this special day once again on Sunday 16th September 2018, with 60 places of interest to see during that day.
+You can still view or download a copy of the 2018 Programme now.
+There was a Norfolk Heritage Market happening on the Saturday Market Place, with a ‘Classic Cars’ event in the town on Sunday too, all making King’s Lynn’s Heritage Open Day a bumper event of history and heritage.

-The King’s Lynn 2016 Heritage Open Day Programme, containing more information about all the kinds of fascinating things that visitors can see and do during Heritage Open Day, is still available to download.
+The King’s Lynn 2018 Heritage Open Day Programme, containing more information about all the kinds of fascinating things that visitors can see and do during Heritage Open Day, is still available to download.

 The full-colour printed programme for this year’s day of events was also available for collection from the King’s Lynn TIC and other key venues around the town.